 Lately, plants with “String” in their names have been gaining popularity.

-1. String of Bananas vs. String of Dolphins
+1. String of Bananas vs. Dolphins

-2. String of Bananas vs. String of Pearls
+2. String of Bananas vs. Pearls

-In terms of growing care and maintenance, String of Pearls has higher needs than Bananas.
+Regarding care and maintenance, String of Pearls has higher needs than Bananas.